Clemson facing NCAA elimination after Ole Miss topples Tigers

 Clemson’s first two starters in the Oxford Regional combined to allow seven earned runs in 5 2/3 innings.

+“I have confidence in both of those guys.
+I have confidence that those guys can get us deep into ballgames because they have,” Lee said.
+“It’s just unfortunate.
+This is a tough environment against a really good lineup.”

 While Clark struggled, Ole Miss starter Doug Nikhazy was lights out.
 The freshman held Clemson to one run in eight innings of work.
-The lefty struck out nine and allowed only four hits.
+Nikhazy struck out nine and allowed only four hits.

-Clemson outfielder Michael Green had two of Clemson’s four hits and extended his hitting streak to 13 games in the process.
+Clemson outfielder Michael Green had two of Clemson’s four hits and extended his hitting streak to 13 games in the process, but Grayson Byrd and Kyle Wilkie were the only other Tigers to record a hit.

+“He did a really good job of hitting his spots...
+I feel like everything he was throwing was tough to hit,” Byrd said.
+“He was in and out of the zone.
+He was just on.
+Tip your cap.”

 The Tigers were unable to cash in on a pair of scoring chances in the third and the eighth.
 Shortstop Logan Davidson flied out to center with runners on the corners to end the third and struck out with two on to end the eighth.